microsoftgraph/msgraph-sdk-powershell/src/Reports/beta/examples/Get-MgBetaAuditLogDirectoryAudit.md

 Get-MgBetaAuditLogDirectoryAudit -DirectoryAuditId $directoryAuditId
 ```
-This example shows how to use the Get-MgBetaBetaAuditLogDirectoryAudit Cmdlet.
+This example shows how to use the Get-MgBetaAuditLogDirectoryAudit Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).